uniite/dinheiro-rails/Readme.md

-# Dinheiro (Rails Frontend)
+# Dinheiro Rails
-This application provides an alternate frontend for Dinheiro, a personal finance management app.
+This application provides an alternate frontend for [Dinheiro](https://github.com/uniite/dinheiro), a personal finance management app.

 ## Background
 Whereas the original frontend was written in AngularJS as part of the Django project this frontend attempts to replace it with